 Havanese Dog Colors and Genetics

-Havanese dogs may come in a variety of colors, and these make them unique to any other dog breed.
+Havanese dogs may come in a variety of coat colors, and these make them unique to any other dog breed.
 Indeed, its color is one of the interesting differences which make them stand out from other breeds.

 Not all types of dogs have a wide range of color patterns and variations like the Havanese.
 Havanese dogs could be blue, silver, black, brindle, champagne, chocolate, sable, gold, red, cream & white, or even a combination of these different colors.